simplymichael/express-graphql-server/README.md

   `context` can be either an object or a function.
   If it is a function, the function automatically receives a context object as an argument.
   The function must return a key-value object as specified above.
+- **setup {Function}:** Initialization function for performing arbitrary setup tasks.
+  At the time of invoking the function, the request body can be accessed via `req.body` but the session has not been initialized.
+  We are thus still able to edit or modify the [`express-session`][] options.

-- **onCreate {Function}:** A function to call after the server has been created, but before the session has been initialized.
-This allows us to, for example, register middleware that's not dependent on session data and may even need to make some configuration to [`express-session`][].
+  Inside this function, we can, for example, register middleware that's not dependent on session data being available.
+  The [Example](#example) section demonstrates how to use this to implement a *remember user* feature.

-  It receives an object with the following members:
+  The function receives an object with the following members:
     - `app`: The app instance (`const app = express()`)
-    - `sessionConfig`: The session configuration options for `express-session`, which we can also write to.
+    - `sessionConfig`: The read-write session configuration options for `express-session`.

 Check the **<a href="examples/">examples</a>** directory for usage examples.